readthedocs/readthedocs.org/docs/user/guides/setup/git-repo-automatic.rst

 ===============================================

 In this article, we explain how connecting your Read the Docs account to |git_providers_or|
-automatically configures your Git repository and your Read the Docs project.
+makes Read the Docs able to automatically configure your imported Git repositories and your Read the Docs projects.

 ✅️ Signed up with your Git provider?
   If you signed up or logged in to Read the Docs with your |git_providers_or|